GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Dataset applications

 Across the other missions, many methods are tightly clustered: for several sequences, differences among the better-performing approaches are on the order of a few millimeters to about a centimeter in RTE and a few centimeters in ATE, often comparable to the reported standard deviations.
 Consequently, incremental improvements across methods are difficult to claim unambiguously from aggregate ranks alone, and small rank changes can be driven by a single mission.
 For this reason, in addition to summary statistics, per-mission results (and failure cases) should be emphasized when comparing LIO/LIVO systems.

-Every method has a proposed unique advantage; however, these advantages are hard to spot on non-tailored real-world test cases in GrandTour.
-For example, Point-LIO and RESPLE can operate on a per-point basis rather than a point cloud scan.
-On the other hand, D-LI Init allows for initialization during motion, a feature that no other methods display.
-Moreover, solutions like GLIM are featureful and under active development, have many tuning parameters, making it hard to find the optimal configuration for a generally well-performing system.
+Many methods claim distinct advantages, but these advantages are difficult to isolate on non-tailored real-world test cases in GrandTour.
+For example, Point-LIO and RESPLE can operate on a per-point basis rather than on full point-cloud scans, while D-LI Init supports initialization during motion.
+Moreover, solutions such as GLIM are feature-rich and under active development, but their many tuning parameters make it hard to find a configuration that performs well across missions.

-It is important to note that while two of the top three methods are LIVO, the advantage of vision is ambiguous, as upon closer inspection, it can be seen that these methods weigh the visual data lower than LiDAR, whereas CLIC, another LIVO method, performs worse, as this method weighs visual observations higher than LiDAR observations.
+It is important to note that, although two of the top three methods are LIVO methods, the advantage of vision is ambiguous.
+Upon closer inspection, the strongest LIVO methods weight visual data less than LiDAR data, whereas CLIC, another LIVO method, performs worse while weighting visual observations more heavily than LiDAR observations.